luslab/oz-bulk-rnaseq/I. DE Visualisation.md

 **regionReport.**  An HTML and PDF summary of the results with plots can also be generated using the  [regionReport](http://bioconductor.org/packages/regionReport)  package.
 The  _DESeq2Report_  function should be run on a  _DESeqDataSet_  that has been processed by the  _DESeq_  function.
 For more details see the manual page for  _DESeq2Report_  and an example vignette in the  [regionReport](http://bioconductor.org/packages/regionReport)  package.

-**Glimma.**  Interactive visualization of DESeq2 output, including MA-plots (also called MD-plot) can be generated using the  [Glimma](http://bioconductor.org/packages/Glimma)  package.
-See the manual page for  _glMDPlot.DESeqResults_.

 **pcaExplorer.**  Interactive visualization of DESeq2 output, including PCA plots, boxplots of counts and other useful summaries can be generated using the  [pcaExplorer](http://bioconductor.org/packages/pcaExplorer)  package.
 See the  *Launching the application* section of the package vignette.